22-day RV road trip Seattle-San Francisco

 After a never-ending ride we reached our next target – the South Jetty RV & Camping Resort at Oregon Dunes.
 We visited the Heceta Head Lighthouse the next day, and the Keepers Quarters.
 Afterwards we booked a ride with the sand dune buggy at https://www.sanddunesfrontier.com/.
 It was only a 45-minute ride, so we still had plenty of time.
 Afterwards we went to the beach at Jessie M. Honeyman Memorial State Park We had rented some sand boards for the kids to practice sand-boarding.
 They had so much fun that we did it the next day again!

 2. Stopp: Redwoods National Park (5,5 h, 280 km / 174 mi)

-On the following day our next stop was the KOA Campground in Crescent City which, we reached at late afternoon; after setting up the trailer we went to the Redwoods Hiouchi Information Center to get the Junior Ranger package which our kids like to do at every National Park.
+On the following day our next stop was the Crescent City KOA which, we reached at late afternoon; after setting up the trailer we went to the Redwoods Hiouchi Information Center to get the Junior Ranger package which our kids like to do at every National Park.
 The next day, we spent in the forest and the kids finished their ranger tasks and received their patch es.

 We only saw a small part of the Redwoods; the park covers a huge area.